-This course centers on utilization of tele-health and laboratory medicine in clinical and pharmaceutical care.
+This course focuses on the Pharmacists' Patient Care Process (PPCP) with an emphasis on skills necessary for collection and assessment of patient-centered data including utilization of laboratory medicine in clinical and pharmaceutical care.
 The laboratory time is coordinated with initiation of the Clinical Medicine and Pharmacotherapeutics series.
 Students will be introduced to fundamental laboratory biological tissue testing with emphasis placed on general interpretation of laboratory data, systematic use of laboratory tests in the evaluation and management of common and important clinical conditions and the application of laboratory test results to clinical and pharmaceutical care.
-Additionally, students have the opportunity to learn and practice basic skills utilized in delivery of contemporary telehealth, drug therapy monitoring, and point-of-care testing.
+Additionally, students have the opportunity to learn and practice basic skills utilized in delivery of contemporary drug therapy monitoring and point-of-care testing.